 If you work in Québec and have income over $3500 a year, you probably contribute to the Québec Pension Plan, which is a compulsory public insurance plan.
 It provides persons who currently work or who previously worked in Québec, as well as their families, with basic financial protection in the event of retirement, death or disability.

-The retirement pension under the Québec Pension Plan is:
+The retirement pension under the Québec Pension Plan is income that:

-Before applying for a retirement pension under the Québec Pension Plan, you must take other personal factors into consideration to make sure that your retirement income will be sufficient during your entire retirement.
-For example, your state of health, your life expectancy, your savings and the effects of taxes on your income are factors that could justify applying for your pension earlier or at a later time.
+Before applying for a retirement pension under the Québec Pension Plan, you must ask yourself some questions to make sure that your income will be sufficient during your entire retirement.
+For example, you must think about your state of health, your life expectancy, your savings and the effects of taxes on your income.
+All these factors could justify applying for your pension earlier or at a later time.

 File your application

-If you have already received or expect to receive benefits from a public or private agency (insurance company), you should verify with that agency whether or not receiving your retirement pension under the Québec Pension Plan will reduce your payments from that agency.
+Are you already receiving or expecting to receive benefits from a public or private agency (insurance company)?
+Please contact that agency for more information.
+Your retirement pension under the QPP may reduce the amounts payable from that agency.